Religion or belief discrimination

-If you feel you've been discriminated against, you'll be able to bring a claim to an Employment Tribunal.
-However, it's best to talk to your employer first to try to sort out the matter informally, in order to minimise the negative effects on all parties involved.
+If an employee feels they been discriminated against, they will be able to bring a claim to an Employment Tribunal.
+However, it's best to talk to their employer first to try to sort out the matter informally.

 Equality and diversity - Acas business solutions

 We can visit your organisation to help you understand what needs to be done to address a range of issues related to equality and diversity and then work with you to develop practical solutions.
 For example we can help you develop dignity at work or bullying and harassment policies and procedures.